 With Central and South America becoming increasingly popular destinations, the popularity of learning Spanish has boomed over the past decade.
 Due to the fantastic cultural diversity that is growing in the US, you can go to any state in the nation and find Spanish speakers.
 The majority of businesses look at being bilingual in Spanish as a plus when hiring for new positions regardless of the industry.
 If you plan on living and working in the US, and becoming bilingual is a goal of yours, there is no better place to start than by learning Spanish — making it one of the best languages to learn today.

 Mandarin Chinese is one of the most difficult written languages to learn, but not as difficult as you might think to speak.
 What makes Mandarin different is it has no subject/verb agreement, no plurals, no conjugation, and no tenses.
-In addition, they have an uncomplicated numbering system which is applied to both dates and times, simple conditional sentences, and easy prepositions.
+In addition, they have an uncomplicated numbering system that is applied to both dates and times, simple conditional sentences, and easy prepositions.
 If you ever plan on having a career in international business, Mandarin is one of the most useful languages to know.
 The size of the Chinese market makes it a behemoth in international trade and knowing Mandarin is the primary way of tapping into that market.
-The Chinese culture and traditions have existed for thousands of years, from a purely cultural standpoint; beyond the business aspects, knowing Mandarin unlocks many doors to understand how the world developed and the role that China played in shaping our global community.
+Chinese culture and traditions have existed for thousands of years, from a purely cultural standpoint.
+Beyond the business aspects, Mandarin is a useful language to learn because it unlocks many doors to understand how the world developed and the role that China played in shaping our global community.

 While German looks very complex, and it is, if you are already an English speaker you actually have an advantage if you try to learn German.
 Many English words share the same root that originated with their German counterparts.
 These related words are called cognates, for example, buch and book, elbogen and elbow.
-With thousands of cognates between the two languages, learning German becomes less daunting.
+With thousands of cognates between the two languages, German becomes less daunting and one of the best languages to learn.
 Germany has the biggest economy in Europe, so again if you are interested in international business, German is another one of the best languages to learn.
 One thing that isn’t often considered in languages in Academia, German is actually the second most commonly used scientific language.
 If you are considering a career in academia or business, German should be at the top of your list.

 French is a world language, it is one of the few languages that is actively taught in every country in the world.
 So much so that something called the OIF exists which is the international organization of French-speaking countries and consists of 88 different governments.
 France is also one of the most popular destinations in the world and has often been a center of arts and culture worldwide; understanding French can help to bridge the gap between arts and culture if that is something you are interested in.
 If you plan on learning more than one additional language, French is a good place to start, and one of the best languages to learn, as it is one of the “Romance languages” (Spanish, Italian, Portuguese, and Romanian) and serves as a great base if you plan to learn another world language in that category.